Adam Clayton Net Worth

-Adam Clayton Net Worth: Adam Clayton is an English musician who has a net worth of $300 million dollars.
+Adam Clayton Net Worth: Adam Clayton is an English-born Irish musician who has a net worth of $300 million.
 Adam Clayton has been the bass player for the successful Irish band, U2, since the group formed in 1976.
 During their career so far, U2 has sold 170-200 million albums worldwide.
 The group has also conducted some of the most-lucrative world tours in music history.
 Bands come and go.
 Even if the group lasts, the lineup often changes multiple times over the years.
 This is why the continued success of U2 is so amazing.
 Not only has the group been churning out hit songs and albums almost since they began performing together in 1976, but the lineup has never changed.
 They have been performing together longer than some countries have existed.
 Their steady success, and their staying power through 12 studio albums and countless tours and 22 Grammy Awards.